yuvraj-05828/lab-react-HOF-boilerplate/README.md

 - when and how to setup react in your application,
 - learn map, filter and reduce

-## Getting started

-1. Fork this repo
-2. Clone this repo

 Whenever you create a first significant change, you should make your first commit.

 3. Follow these [guidelines to add, commit and push changes](https://github.com/FACEPrep-ProGrad/general-guidelines-labs-project-builders.git).

-In the end of this document, you will find guidelines on how to submit the exercise.

 ### Introduction

 In this exercise, you will try to work with various higher order functions.

 **You should use map, filter and reduce**

 create a new react app using the following command

 ```
 npx create-react-app hof
 cd hof
 ```

 Now go to your app.js and remove the unnecessary code.
 Your app.js should be looking similar to the this.

 ```
 import React from 'react';
 import HigherOrderFunctions from './components/hof/HigherOrderFunctions';